thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

     Your data loads faster if you have already sharded the tables.
 Use the `CREATE TABLE` command to specify how you want your tables sharded, but do not load any data.
 After you shard the tables, your data loads faster.

 2. You may need to re-evaluate your sharding over time, as your data evolves.
-Take a look at how your sharding impacts performance about once a year.
+Take a look at how your sharding impacts performance after you change your data significantly.
+Data also changes naturally over time, so you should re-evaluate sharding at a regular cadence.

     To evaluate your sharding strategy, run the following script.
 It checks for over- or under-sharded tables on your cluster.